 Nancy Jo Haselbacher, MFA, Rhode Island School of Design; BFA, Art Institute of Boston.
 Ms. Haselbacher has exhibited at The Craft and Folk Art Museum, Los Angeles, Temple Univ., Rome, The Museum of Urban Art and Culture, Boston, Track 16 Gallery, Los Angeles, and The Center for Contemporary Printmaking, Norwalk, CT.
 Associate Professor, Otis College of Art and Design.

 Chan Koak, BFA in Illustration/Fine Art, Otis College of Art and Design.
-Ms. Koak is an illustrator and graphic designer whose work has been exhibited in group shows, and her first illustrated children's book has been self published.
-Ms. Koak currently working as a graphic designer and illustrator for children’s book.
+Ms. Koak is an illustrator and graphic designer whose work has been exhibited in group shows.
+She has recently self-published her first illustrated children’s book.
+Ms. Koak currently teaches first and second semester Life Drawing classes in the Otis undergraduate program.